 - Level 2 (L2) Cache: L2 cache is larger than L1 but it is a bit slower.
 It needs 20 CPU ticks to fulfill a request.
 It is generally tied to a CPU core.
 Its storage capacity is more, from 64 KB to 8 MB.
 The current CPUs used advanced transfer cache on their processor chip that is one kind of L2 cache.

-- Level 3 (L3) Cache: L3 cache is much larger but slower than rest of the caches, though still a lot faster compared to main memory.
-It is separated than the main processor.
+- Level 3 (L3) Cache: L3 cache is much larger but slower than the rest of the caches, though still a lot faster compared to the main memory.
+It is separated from the main processor.
 Today’s personal computer often has up to 8 MB of L3 cache.

 Cache types and specialized caches